KushShriv/KushShriv.github.io/README.md

 ---

-This is my personal portfolio website where i display some of my projects, experience and education
+This is my personal portfolio website where i display some of my projects, experience, education and certifications.

-This is currently a single static page made with various React Components
+This is currently a single static page made with various extendable React Components.

 ## Tech Stack Used
 <div align='center'>